AXP-OS/axpos-org/content/docs/knowledge/faq.md

 *   UnifiedNlp is not required for apps to acquire location.
 *   Network location providers, such as Play and UnifiedNlp, do not make GPS acquire a lock quicker.

-#### How long does it take to compile all supported devices?

-As of 2024/12/23, it takes a bit over two days on an all NVME, 64GB RAM, Ryzen 7950X system.

 #### Why do older branches compile quicker?